2055 words

 In the “MAC address” field, specify the MAC address (Physical Address) of the device’s network card for which you want to make a reservation for the IP address.

-Please note that in fact, it is for the MAC address of the network card that the IP address is reserved.
+In fact, it is for the MAC address of the network card that the IP address is reserved.
 The MAC address on any device can be viewed in the properties of the network adapter.
 On Windows, you can run the ipconfig /all command at a command prompt to view the MAC address of a network adapter.
 On Linux, run the ifconfig command on the command line.

 In the “Supported types” section, select “Both”.